NGSolve/mylittlengsolve/1_Basic/README.rst

    make -j
    make install

-On Windows you need to have Visual Studio/build tools 2017 installed:
+On Windows you need to have Visual Studio/build tools (at least 2017) installed:

 .. code-block:: bash